David Fällman

-David Thomas Fällman (born 4 February 1990) is a Swedish footballer who plays for Aalesund as a defender.
+David Thomas Fällman (born 4 February 1990) is a Swedish professional footballer who plays for Stockholm Internazionale as a defender.

 Club career

 Early career

 Fällman grew up in Mariefred, and started his senior career in 2007 with Eskilstuna City in Division 2, Sweden's fourth tier.

 He moved to Stockholm-based Väsby United in 2009.
 Across three seasons, Fällman played as a regular in Superettan, Sweden's second tier, with the club and made 67 league appearances.

 In the beginning of 2012, Fällman signed a three-month deal with AIK, but was not offered a contract extension with the club.

 Gefle IF

 On 21 March 2012, Fällman signed a multi-year contract with Gefle IF in Allsvenskan.

 He soon established himself as a key player in manager Pelle Olsson's side, and he was named the new club captain in 2015.

 In total, Fällman made 111 league appearances for Gelfe IF across four seasons in the Swedish top division.